Call Me Kat

-Call Me Kat is an American television sitcom largely based on the British sitcom Miranda by Miranda Hart.
-The series is written by Darlene Hunt and stars Mayim Bialik in the title role, with Cheyenne Jackson, Kyla Pratt, Julian Gant, Leslie Jordan, and Swoosie Kurtz in supporting roles.
+Call Me Kat is an American television sitcom that aired on Fox from January 3, 2021, to May 4, 2023.
+The series stars Mayim Bialik as Kat, and includes Cheyenne Jackson, Kyla Pratt, Julian Gant, and Swoosie Kurtz.
+Leslie Jordan was also featured until his death on October 24, 2022.
+The series is largely based on the British sitcom Miranda by Miranda Hart, and was developed by Darlene Hunt.
+In May 2023, the show was canceled after three seasons.

-The series premiered on Fox as a midseason entry in the 2020–21 television season on January 3, 2021.
-In May 2022, the series was renewed for a third season which premiered on September 29, 2022.

 Premise

-Call Me Kat follows a 39-year-old single woman named Kat, "who struggles every day against society and her mother to prove that you cannot have everything you want – and still be happy".
+Call Me Kat follows a 39-year-old woman named Kat, "who struggles every day against society and her mother to prove that you cannot have everything you want – and still be happy".
 After leaving her job as a professor at the University of Louisville, she spends the money her parents set aside for her wedding to open a cat café in Louisville.